pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 An efficient commit stage should take no more than 5 minutes.
 Do not have any async tests as they are slow.
 Do not have tests with state.
 Do not test UI.

-A good way of thinking about unit vs acceptance is that unit tests verify that the program does what the developer expects whereas acceptance verifies that it does what the customer wants.

 If application is designed w/ smart / dumb components, then when doing acceptance testing, we are only interested in the smart components, thus we can forget about the dumb UI layer.
 This is good!
 We do not want to test UI unless we absolutely have to.

 Iterative deployment process: